PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Acknowledgments

-We thank Prof. Enrico Giampieri and Dr. Stephen Carr for their helpful advice during the development of the program.
-We are grateful to Jonathan Frassineti and Ilija Nikolov for their feedback as the very first users of the program.
-We also thank Prof. Paolo Santini and Prof. Alessandro Chiesa for reading the manuscript and providing helpful feedback.
-V. F. M. acknowledges support form the U.S. National Science Foundation grants OIA-1921199 and DMR-1905532.
+We thank Prof. Enrico Giampieri and Prof. Sekhar Ramanathan for their helpful advice during the development of the program.
+We are grateful to Jonathan Frassineti for the feedback as the very first user of the program.
+We also thank Prof.\ Paolo Santini and Prof.\ Alessandro Chiesa for reading the manuscript and providing helpful feedback.
+V. F. M.\ acknowledges support form the U.S.\ National Science Foundation grants OIA-1921199 and DMR-1905532.